-Taking moments to enjoy life helps patients make better health decisionsJanuary 23rd, 2012 in Health /
+Taking moments to enjoy life helps patients make better health decisionsJanuary 23, 2012 in Medicine & Health / Health

 The experience of daily positive affect -- a mild, happy feeling -- and self-affirmation helps some patients with chronic diseases, including coronary artery disease, high blood pressure and asthma, make better decisions about their health.